 Point Clark LighthousePoint Clark, ON

-At one time, the range light in Point Clark existed as a latern hung in a coastal pine-tree.
+At one time, the range light in Point Clark existed as a lantern hung in a coastal pine-tree.
 In the 1950′s, Point Clark was one of the “imperial towers” built by John Brown.
-Built of limestone from nearby Inverhuron, the Point Clark lighthouse stands 26.5 metres (80 feet) high.
+Built of limestone from nearby Inverhuron, the Point Clark lighthouse stands 26.5 meters (80 feet) high.

 Sturdy shoes and a head for heights are a must for the climb up the nine flights of stairs–a total of 114 steps–to the light room.
 The view from the top is spectacular and worth the climb!